jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/command-line.md

 Since v0.11

 Disables in memory pod list and also pod watch for changes.
 Pod list and watch is used by `drain-support` option, which will not work if pod list is disabled.
 Blue/green also uses pod list if enabled, otherwise k8s api is called if needed.
 The default value is `false`, which means pods will be watched and listed in memory.

 ---

+## --disable-config-keywords

+Since v0.10.9

+Defines a comma-separated list of HAProxy keywords that should not be used on annotation based configuration snippets.
+Configuration snippets added as a global config does not follow this option.
+Use an asterisk `*` to disable configuration snippets using annotations.

+Every keyword in the configuration will be compared with the first token of every configuration line, ignoring tabs and spaces.
+If a match occur, all the configuration snippet will be ignored and a warning is logged.

+The default value is an empty string, enabling the configuration and accepting any HAProxy keyword.

+---